What Is The End Of A Long Bone Called

 Conclusion

 The end of a long bone is called the epiphysis, a specialized region that forms the joint surface, houses articular cartilage, and, in growing individuals, contains the growth plate.
 Its design—rounded, cartilage‑covered, and richly vascularized—enables smooth joint movement and efficient load distribution.
-So by understanding the epiphysis’s anatomy, functions, and related terminology, students and professionals can better appreciate the intricacies of human movement and the importance of joint health.
-Its dynamic nature, coupled with its involved vascular supply and capacity for remodeling, highlights the epiphysis’s crucial role in maintaining long-term musculoskeletal integrity and adapting to the ever-changing demands of daily activity.
+On the flip side, by understanding the epiphysis’s anatomy, functions, and related terminology, students and professionals can better appreciate the intricacies of human movement and the importance of joint health.
+Its dynamic nature, coupled with its detailed vascular supply and capacity for remodeling, highlights the epiphysis’s crucial role in maintaining long-term musculoskeletal integrity and adapting to the ever-changing demands of daily activity.